geocolumbus/geomob/README.md

 phonegap build --buildConfig build/build.json
 ```

+## Build Error Troubleshooting

+If you get a message like "Error code 65 for command: xcodebuild with args ..." then it means that you need to add your GroupId to the HelloWorld iOS project using XCode.
+Then rerun PhoneGap Build.

 # Running

 You can run the PhoneGap app in an attached device, an emulator or the browser.